-SE 201 General Teaching Methods (3) Prereq.: At least "C-" in ED 101 and sophomore or above with a major in secondary education or education minor or emphasis.
+SE 201 General Teaching Methods (3) Prereg.: At least "C-" in ED 101 and sophomore or above with a major in secondary education or education minor or emphasis.
 This course is designed as a foundational teaching skills course and involves the student in current reading, various methods of instruction, and the operation and use of classroom visuals and equipment.
-Observation and peer teaching are important elements of this course.
+Observation and peer teaching are important ele-

+- ments of this course.
 This course is a prerequisite to all 300- and 400-level secondary education courses.

-SE 210, 310, 410 Secondary Education Practicum (1 each) Prereq.: At least "C-" in SE 201; secondary education major or education minor or emphasis; and approval from chair of education.
+Fall, Spring. - SE 210, 310, 410 Secondary Education Practicum (1 each) Prereg.: At least "C-" in SE 201; secondary education major or education minor or emphasis; and approval from chair of education.
 This course has been designed to expose the secondary education major to practical experience in an approved local Christian junior high or high school under the supervision of a classroom teacher.
-The course requires spending a minimum of 45 hours spread over 10 consecutive school days working in actual grades 7-12 teaching responsibilities along with a variety of other projects in the student's two teaching fields.
+The course requires spending a minimum of 45 hours working in actual grades 7-12 teaching responsibilities along with a variety of other projects in the student's two teaching fields.
 These courses are offered during Interterm and normally can be taken in the vicinity of the student's home.

-SE 304-317 Prereg. for all SE 300-level courses: At least "C-" in SE 201, junior or senior, major in secondary education, and 12 hours in a teaching field with at least "C-" must be completed before taking the 300-level teaching methods course in that field.
-Other unique preregs. noted beside applicable courses below.
+Interterm. - SE 304-317 Prereg. for all SE 300-level courses: Junior or senior secondary education major, and at least "C-" in completed teaching field courses and SE 201.
+Additional preregs, listed beside courses below.
 Secondary education majors observe, learn, practice, and perform the traditional methodology pertaining to each field.
 Included are philosophy, teaching tools, and techniques for each field as well as classroom management techniques, test and visual construction, and lesson planning.
 Important components of each methods course are the observation of experienced teachers and the peer teaching experiences.
-The goal is a thorough preparation for the teaching internship and ultimately the Christian school secondary classroom.

-SE 304 Teaching English (3) Additional prereq.: At least "C-" in EN 360

-SE 305 Teaching Spanish (3) Spring sem.

-SE 306 Teaching History (3)

-SE 307 Teaching Mathematics (3) Fall sem.

-SE 308 Teaching Science (3) Spring sem.

-SE 309 Teaching Speech (3) Spring sem.

-SE 313 Teaching Technology (3) Spring sem.
+The goal is a thorough preparation for the teaching internship and ultimately the Christian school secondary classroom. - SE 304 Teaching English (3) Additional prereg.: EN 202, 204, 301, and 360.
+Fall, Spring. - SE 305 Teaching Spanish (3) Additional prereg.: Credit for or concurrent enrollment in ML 322.
+Spring. - SE 306 Teaching History (3) Additional prereg.: HI 201, 202, 211, and PL 304.
+Fall, Spring. - SE 307 Teaching Mathematics (3) Additional prereq.: MA 212, 221, and credit for or concurrent enrollment in MA 302.
+Fall. - SE 308 Teaching Science (3) Additional prereg.: Biology concentration: BY 112, 201, 202, and CH 111.
+Science concentration: BY 111, 112, CH 111, SC 211, and PY 211 or SC 212.
+Spring. - SE 309 Teaching Speech (3) Additional prereg.: SP 201 and 204.
+Spring. - SE 313 Teaching Technology (3) Additional prereq.: CS 202, 313, and OA 201.
+Spring.